App-vNext/Polly/docs/strategies/timeout.md

     P->>C: Propagates exception
 ```

-> [!NOTE]
+> [!IMPORTANT]
 > Notice that the timeout waits until the callback is cancelled before throwing `TimeoutRejectedException`.
 Therefore it's important for the callbacks to respect the cancellation token passed to the execution.
 If the cancellation token is not correctly respected, the timeout is unnecessarily delayed.

 ## Anti-patterns